lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 >
 >The Brand Portal users can upload assets only to the NEW folder.
 >
 >The maximum upload limit for any Brand Portal tenant is **10**GB which is cumulatively applied to all the contribution folders.
+>
+>The assets uploaded to Brand Portal are not processed for renditions and does not contain previews.

 >[!NOTE]
 >